-Due to the agility inherent within API microservices, reinsurers can improve their reporting and data governance, and redesign their products soon after synthesising disparate sources of information.
-The benefits that come from a serverless architecture places reinsurers in good stead for a future where risks will be amplified by remote working and an increased reliance on third party technology and appliances.
+Due to the agility inherent within API microservices, reinsurers can improve their reporting and data governance, and redesign their products soon after synthesizing disparate sources of information.
+The benefits that come from a serverless architecture place reinsurers in good stead for a future where risks will be amplified by remote working and an increased reliance on third-party technology and appliances.

 ARTICLE WRITTEN BY: PolicyDock PolicyDock is part of our Insurtech Batch 4 program in Plug and Play APAC.